JanHerca/urantiapedia/output/wikijs/en/article/Derek_Samaras/Ancient_Japan_Jomon_Culture.md

 <img src="/image/article/Derek_Samaras/Ancient_Japan_Jomon_Culture/004139.jpg">
 </figure>

 > These were the times of the New Stone Age overlapping the oncoming Bronze Age.
 In Scandinavia it was the Bronze Age associated with mother worship.
 In southern France and Spain it was the New Stone Age associated with sun worship.
 This was the time of the building of the circular and roofless sun temples.
-(3000 B.C.) [[UB 80:9.13](/en/The_Urantia_Book/80#p9_13)]
+(3000 B.C.) <a id="a85_321"></a>[[UB 80:9.13](/en/The_Urantia_Book/80#p9_13)]

 ## Kazuno, Japan: Ōyu Stone Circles (2000 B.C.-1500 B.C.)